Internal Communications Work Sample | Jeanette Pierce | Crane NXT

-LIFT Labs Communication Strategy
+Comcast NBCUniversal LIFT Labs Internal Communications Strategy

 Example shared at a strategic level to illustrate approach; details generalized to protect proprietary information.

-The Business Moment & Communication Mandate
+The Business Moment & Communications Mandate

-The Communication Mandate:
+The Communications Mandate:

 Core Business Drivers: